Updated: Feb 7

 Don't compare your situation with others, as every relationship and transition is unique.

-Avoid to put blame of the current situation to yourself or others.
+Avoid to blame the current situation to yourself or others.

 Trust that it will pass.

-In the midst of experiencing a transition, overwhelming feelings of sadness, grief, anxiety or anger can seem never-ending, and you may feel to be overcome by a sense of losing control.
-Remember that you are not alone, as it can be just as challenging and painful for all others involved.
+In the midst of experiencing a transition, feelings of sadness, grief, anxiety or anger can seem never-ending, and you may feel overwhelmed by a sense of losing control.
+Remember that you are not alone in this situation and talk to the other people involved, as adjusting to the change can be just as challenging and painful for them.

-Try to accept these feelings, as the more you resist, the longer they can stay with you and even resurface later on in life.
-No experience of a transition is ever the same, but what it does is make you stronger and more self-aware if you allow it to.
+Accept challenging feelings, as the more you resist, the longer they can stay with you and even resurface later on in life.
+No transition is ever the same, but it will make you stronger and more self-aware if you fully live this experience.

 Have faith in a positive outcome because as said by Rumi, “This too shall pass.”